Granite Springs, Oregon

 No. She didn’t have it in her.
 She was good.
 Innocent.

 Oatmeal.
-Surprised, he pried off the lid, tugged down his scarf.
+He pried off the lid, tugged down his scarf.
 He had not had oatmeal in…He could not remember how long.
 And he would not try.
 That would mean thinking though the lost time.

-There was a plastic spoon at the bottom of the bag.
-He pulled it out, scooped up a mouthful of steaming, cinnamon-spiced wonder.
+There was a plastic spoon in the bag.
+He used it to scoop up a mouthful of steaming, cinnamon-spiced wonder.
 His eyes closed on a sigh.

 A woman’s low, seductive voice intruded.
 “I believe we have something in common.
 Someone, rather.”

 Power, angry and dark.
-Malevolence wormed its way through defenses that he had worked long and hard to erect since his release from caethiwed.
-But his own powers were not what they were.
-He was fighting an uphill battle and he knew he hadn’t the strength for much of a climb.
+His mind spun, caught entirely off guard as malevolence began worming its way through defenses he had worked long and hard to erect since his release from caethiwed.

-He tried.
+His powers were not what they had once been, what they needed to be.
+This was an uphill battle and he had not the strength for a climb.
+He did try.
 Would continue to try until he had nothing left.
 He shook as the ripples of a compulsion spell licked like the tongue of a slavering beast.

 Its fangs would not be far behind.

-“What do you want?” he managed, his seldom-used voice strange to his own ears.
-The cup of oatmeal had dropped from his hands.
-He would not have noticed but for the wet heat soaking through the leg of his pants where it had spilled.
+“What is it you seek?” he managed, his seldom-used voice strange to his own ears.
+The cup had dropped from his hands.
+He would not have noticed but for the spilled oatmeal’s wet heat soaking through his clothing.
 Steam rose like thin, sheer snakes.
 He looked at them instead of the woman.

 He closed his eyes as the tremors increased.
 His breathing had become choppy, his panic like a living thing.
-Control slipped, as did his footing in his silent, impossible fight against her will.
+And as his control slipped, so did his footing in the silent, doomed fight against her will.

 “Follow.”
 She straightened, gone the way she had come.
 He heard her walking away.